 Victoria has numerous lakes and rivers across the state that are wonderful for targeting trout these include some of the following.
 Eildon Pondage, Goulburn River, Rubicon River, Lake Purrumbete, Lauriston Reservoir, Hepburn Lagoon, Newlyn Reservoir, Tullaroop Reservoir, Blue Rock, Lake Toolondo Acheron River, Steavenson River, Tanjil River, King River, Ovens River, Kiewa River, Mitta Mitta River, Lake Catani, Lake Eildon, Lake Eppalock, Lake Hume, Lake Bullen Merri, Lake Wendouree, Lake Dartmouth

-Also, don’t forget that more family-friendly lakes are being established and stocked and a good Tips to catch trout.
+Also, don’t forget that more family-friendly lakes are being established and stocked and good Tips to catch trout.

 Final notes from the author